-To go back in history, the very first Nissan Sentra--sold from 1982-1986--replaced the old Datsun 210, and was actually the very first model in the U.S. sold under the new Nissan nameplate.
+With more than 6 million models sold since launch, the Sentra nameplate has become the best-selling model for the Japanese brand.
+The very first Sentra to be sold in the U.S.—from 1982 to 1986—replaced the old Datsun 210 and was actually the first car to carry the new Nissan nameplate.
 It also was the first Nissan to be built in the United States, in a vast assembly complex in Tennessee.
-Four-speed manual and three-speed automatics were offered, with top versions rated at 35 mpg highway.
+Four-speed manual and 3-speed automatic transmissions were offered, with top versions rated at 35 mpg highway.
 The second generation arrived in the U.S. as a 1986 model and continued through 1990.

-For 1991, the third-generation Sentra adopted an upright shape that provided good interior space; that version ran through the 1995 model year.
-Its light weight and independent suspension gave it a more sporty feel than the competing Toyota Corolla and the Honda Civic, and it won many enthusiast fans when it added a special SE-R edition.
-A regular on Top Ten lists in car magazines, the 140-horsepower SE-R came in a two-door body style and was specially tuned for sporty driving, and added four-wheel disc brakes and a limited-slip differential to the standard-features list.
+In 1991, a new third-generation Sentra adopted an upright shape that provided good interior space; that version ran through the 1995 model year.
+Its light weight and independent suspension gave it a more sporty feel than the competing Toyota Corolla and Honda Civic, and it won many enthusiast fans when it added a special SE-R edition.
+A regular on Top Ten lists in car magazines, the 140-hp SE-R came in a two-door body style and was specially tuned for sporty driving, adding four-wheel disc brakes and a limited-slip differential to the standard-features list.
 Basic equipment lists included an AM/FM radio and roll-up windows, and automatic seat belts were used through most of these model years to meet federal safety-belt requirements.

 For the fourth generation, though, Nissan reversed course and tried to cut costs in the Sentra.
 A torsion-beam rear suspension replaced the independent suspension from the previous car, and while the SE-R returned, it was a watered-down car, both larger and less nimble than before.
 The SE-R was later renamed the "200SX."

-The next Nissan Sentra debuted at the 2006 Detroit Auto Show, and entered the market as a 2007 model--with that basic car running through the 2012 model year before it was replaced with today's car.
+The next Nissan Sentra debuted at the 2006 North American International Auto Show in Detroit, entering the market as a 2007 model.
+That basic car ran through the 2012 model year before it was replaced with today's car.
 A smaller subcompact sibling, the hatchback Nissan Versa, joined the compact Sentra, now offered only as a four-door sedan.
-It came standard with a 140-hp, 2.5-liter four-cylinder engine and a choice of manual gearboxes or a CVT.
-The SE-R returned as a sedan, with a high-output version of the same engine rated at 177 horsepower; the SE-R Spec V produced 200 hp and was teamed with a six-speed manual transmission.
+This Sentra came standard with a 140-hp, 2.5-liter inline-4 and a choice of manual gearboxes or a CVT.
+The SE-R returned as a sedan, with a high-output version of the same engine rated at 177 hp; the SE-R Spec V produced 200 hp and was teamed with a 6-speed manual transmission.